-MacNeice and Bowen discuss the High Performance Process - 1: The Problem Defined
+MacNeice and Bowen discuss the High Performance Process

 In our book “Powerhouse” we identified Process – by which we mean the mechanical model for how an institution is run – as one of the 4 pillars of our Powerhouse Model critical to sustained institutional high performance.
 The specifics of process transformation are completely situational, with needs and solutions varying by institution across sectors, geographies, sizes and time, however in this article – the first in a series of three – we want to identify the broad “problem” with process that, in looking to transform performance, leaders need to address.